alexanderem49/simple-exchange/docs/tutorial.md

 4. Vote on proposal

-Inform the community on the devnet channel on Agoric discord that you plan to submit a proposal, so they can vote on it.
+In order to deploy a contract on devnet, the proposal needs to pass the voting stage.
+So it is advised to inform the community on the devnet channel on [Agoric discord](todo) in advance, that you plan to submit a proposal, so they can vote on it.

 ## Get proposal approved

 # Launch UI

-1. Update the RPC address and chain ID
+1. Update the RPC address and chain ID accordingly to where the contract was deployed.

 At the `ui/src/store/store.js` file, line 5, update the `rpcAddr` and `chainId` passed to the `makeAgoricChainStorageWatcher`.
 If you wish to run the application on: